Code-Institute-Submissions/Video-game-API-practice/README.md

 Users:

-- As a user, I'd like to find good quality games that are highly rated.
+- As a user, I'd like to find good quality games that are highly rated, to achieve this I only selected the random games from a pool of the top 2000 most highly rated games.
+I also give the user ratings and a visual guide of quality in the form of a chart for any and all games where the information is avaiable
 - As a user, I'd like to get a clear sense of what the website is meant to achieve.
+This was accomplished by creating an "about" page with information about the purpose of the page and also having clear headers and calls to action where necessary.
 - As a user, I'd like to be able to search for game series by keyword.
+To satisfy this requirement I created a search function that allows users to search by keyword.
 - As a user, I'd like to quickly find highly rated and popular games at random.
+I achieved this by implementing a randon game page that returns 6 random games from the top 2000 rated games each time the random button is clicked.

 site creator:

-- As a site owner, I would like my users to find the site easy to use to retain their interest.
+- I would like my users to find the site easy to use to retain their interest so I focused on creating a simple, straightforward and self explanatory user interface.
-- As a site owner I would like the theme to clearly represent gaming
+- I would like the theme to clearly represent gaming therefore I used a retro style theme inspired by space invaders and the original Xbox color scheme.
+I used colour contrast to make everything stand out.
-- As a gym owner, I'd like the website to give the user information about the purpose of the site.

 # Testing